 - Wine Industry or Tourism

 FLCC graduates are employed for companies across New York State including:

 Graduates of this program that have chosen to transfer to four-year institutions such as Nazareth College of Rochester and the Rochester Institute of Technology*, are currently pursuing careers as:

 Salary: While salaries vary greatly by industry segment and region, the most recent Occupational Outlook Handbook reports the median annual earnings of administrative assistants and secretaries was $35,330 in May 2012.

-The Administrative Assistant/Office Technologies professors are dedicated to FLCC's mission of teaching and are committed to teaching the most current office technology.
-Faculty are known for being student oriented.
-Faculty members hold master's degrees and bring years of practical office experience into the classroom and relate their experience to the concepts they teach.
-Additionally, faculty in the Department have been awarded the prestigious State University of New York Chancellor's Award for Excellence in Teaching.
+The professors in the administrative assistant degree program are dedicated to FLCC's mission of teaching and are committed to instructing the most current office technology.
+The faculty is known for being student-oriented.
+Faculty members hold master's degrees and bring years of practical office experience into the classroom and relate their experiences to the concepts they teach.
+Additionally, faculty members in the department have been awarded the prestigious State University of New York Chancellor's Award for Excellence in Teaching.